libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 To learn more, read the offical GraphQL documentation on [Variables](https://graphql.org/learn/queries/#variables).

-## Shortcuts to make calls more manageable
+## Shortcuts for more expressive requests

 The following sections provide some common ways to reduce boilerplate and shorten the necessary coding for a call.

 ### Template requested fields with fragments

-Along with [variables](#variables), you can use _Fragments_ to reduce repetitive writing.
+Along with [variables](#variables), you can use _fragments_ to reduce repetitive writing.

 Fragments are common fields that you use when querying an object.
 For example, imagine you wanted to make queries to different equipment objects for their `id`, `label`, `_createdBy`, and `versions[]` properties.
-Instead of writing these fields in each operation, you could define them in a fragment then refer to that fragment in each specific operation or query.
+Instead of writing these fields in each operation, you could define them in a fragment, and then refer to that fragment in each specific operation or query.

 To use a fragment:
 1. Define them with the `fragment` keyword, declaring its name and object.